cyrus2281/notes/README.md

 # Mathematics and Machine Learning Notes

-This repository contains the notes taken while studying different materials in the field of mathematics and machine learning.
+This repository contains the notes taken while studying different materials in the field of mathematics, machine learning, and deep learning.
 The notes are written in Jupyter notebooks and are also available Google Colab.
-Mathematics are written in LaTeX.
+Mathematics are written in LaTeX format.

 In addition, I have included some of the resources I have used to study the topics in the resources folder.